 The Campus Activities Board (CAB) brings programs to the campus that are informative, interesting, entertaining, and intellectually stimulating for students.
-See their bulletin board in the student center for upcoming CAB-sponsored activities.
+See their bulletin board in the Student Center for upcoming CAB-sponsored activities.
+Contact the Student Engagement Manager in the Student Center or at 832.556.4579.